modmoto/DesignPatternKatas/State/README.md

 ### Sprint 2
 - a user can be banned
-- if a user is banned, his published posts are hidden
+- if a user is banned, his published posts are hidden and his name is displayed as "Banned User"

 ### Sprint 3
 - a user can be a read only user or a redakteur